• About

 Quite how overcrowding & a lack of rail capacity can be solved by less public subsidy is a mystery.
 As for the idea that, rather then providing the means for increasing numbers of people to travel to & from work we should simply price them off the railways – it’s the sort of bonkers nonsense that the Taxpayers Alliance would be proud of!
 Come to think of it, the anti Hs2 campaign does increasingly resemble the TPA in that it’s anti public transport – having switched from just opposing Hs2 to being against Hs3 & any other modern rail investment.

 Jones neatly ignores the fact that the reason most people travel at peak times is that they have to in order to get to work on time!
 They have no option.
 If they can’t get on a train then either they have to find another way to get to work, or find another job.
-Clearly, retired Camden Nimbys like Jones see their needs first & foremost & damn the rest of the UK, its economy and its environment.
+Clearly, retired Camden Nimbys like Jones consider themselves first & foremost & damn the rest of the UK, its economy and its environment.
 It’s the classic ‘I’m alright Jack’ attitude.

 Now, assuming the vast majority of folks wouldn’t be looking for lower paid jobs elsewhere, how will they get to work?
 By coach or car, obviously.
 Both of which are far more dangerous than rail travel – and far more polluting.
 There’s also the small matter of where they park in London.